violetprotocol/mauve-subgraph/README.md

 ```

 ### Update subgraph schema

-Depending on whether working on testnet or production subgraph, please work out of the relevant `phlox` or `mauve` directories respectively.

 Make any additions or changes to the `subgraph.yaml` file to include contracts and entity declarations here.